-In the latest directives[3] of the European consortium of researchers (European Cooperation in Science and Technology, COST), the working group on redox biomarkers research networks indicates oxidation products as redox biomarkers.
+In the latest directives[3] of the European consortium of researchers [European Cooperation in Science and Technology (COST)], the working group on redox biomarkers research networks indicates oxidation products as redox biomarkers.
 They refer that biological systems are influenced by a variety of endogenous and exogenous oxidants able of altering proteins, which could influence cell-signaling pathways and take part in inflammatory and chronic diseases.
-Therefore, they indicate the need of increasing understanding of redox biology into advances in these human disease therapies.
-We must take into account that the redox and immune systems are among the most compromised, in the functioning and their mutual communication, by the aging[4].
+Therefore, they indicate the need to increase understanding of redox biology into advances in these human disease therapies.
+We must take into account that the redox and immune systems are among the most compromised, in the functioning and their mutual communication, by aging[4].
 Men and women follow different strategies for a healthy long lasting life[4,5].
-In fact, they have different physiological pathways for the regulation of the immune response homeostasis.
+In fact, they have different physiological pathways for the regulation of immune response homeostasis.
 Aging-related alterations of gender pathways predispose men and women differently to diseases and therapeutic response[5,6].
-Furthermore, results indicate the redox immune homeostasis as a target and biomarker for preventing aging-related immune process and diseases; and Th cells are the determinant elements in age-related pathological immunity[4].
-Understanding how environmental signals interact with T cell metabolism and redox state to influence Th subset differentiation, could clarify how aging compromises immune function.
+Furthermore, results indicate redox immune homeostasis as a target and biomarker for preventing aging-related immune process and diseases, and T helper (Th) cells are the determinant elements in age-related pathological immunity[4].
+Understanding how environmental signals interact with T cell metabolism and redox state to influence Th subset differentiation could clarify how aging compromises immune function.
 This will allow identifying the target and biomarkers for new resolving treatments[4].

-Consequently, we think that the study of the Trx1/CD30 interactions could be interesting.
-This investigation could lead to discover the gender-specific changes, induced by aging, in the control of inflammation and select the above biomarkers for personalized clinical screening.
+Consequently, we think that the study of Trx1/CD30 interactions could be interesting.
+This investigation could lead to the discovery of gender-specific changes induced by aging in the control of inflammation and select the above biomarkers for personalized clinical screening.
 Our hypothesis is based on the following.

 Trx1 is a thermostable redox protein (constituted of 108 amino acids)[7].
 It performs its redox immune functions by regulating the cell thiol redox state of the immune cells, which is a crucial mediator of multiple metabolic signaling and transcriptional processes.
 However, this redox immune regulation can only take place if Trx1 can interact with its specific target, the CD30 receptor, on the cell membrane.
 It does this by going through the subsequent pathways[8] (Figure 1).

-Trx1 contains an S-S bridge and it has a catalytic domain that is a donor of hydrogen for redox reactions.
-The Trx1 oxidized form (Trx1-S-S-) is converted into the reduced form (Trx1-SH) by the Thioredoxin reductase flavoprotein (RTrx1), with the involvement of nicotinamide adenine dinucleotide phosphate (NADPH).
+Trx1 contains an S-S bridge, and it has a catalytic domain that is a donor of hydrogen for redox reactions.
+The Trx1 oxidized form (Trx1-S-S-) is converted into the reduced form (Trx1-SH) by the thioredoxin reductase flavoprotein (RTrx1), with the involvement of nicotinamide adenine dinucleotide phosphate.
 All these molecules constitute the “thioredoxin1 redox-system” (Figure 1A).
 The reduced Trx1 form (Trx1-SH) is able to interact with the oxidized CD30 (CD30 S-S) and reduce it (CD30 S-H).
-It can only interact, in this latter form, with its ligand (CD30L) on activated Natural Killer (NK), Dendritic (DC), monocytes, T, neutrophils, eosinophils and B cells[1,9].
-It has now been established that the normal interaction between these redox-immune molecules regulates the homeostasis of IFN IL4, TGFβ IL6, IL10 and IL2 cytokine and cellular pathways, which determines: A normal balance within the Th differentiation in the respective subtypes (Th1, Th2, Treg, Th9 and Th17)[8-10]; and, consequently, the homeostasis of the Trx1/CD30 (Figure 1A).
+It can only interact in this latter form with its ligand (CD30L) on activated natural killer (NK), dendritic (DC), monocytes, T, neutrophils, eosinophils and B cells[1,9].
+It has now been established that the normal interaction between these redox-immune molecules regulates the homeostasis of interferon gamma (IFN), interleukin (IL)4, transforming growth factor beta (TGFβ), IL6, IL10 and IL2 cytokine and cellular pathways.
+This homeostasis determines normal balance within Th differentiation in the respective subtypes (Th1, Th2, Treg, Th9 and Th17)[8-10] and, consequently, the homeostasis of Trx1/CD30 (Figure 1A).